teddyzetterlund/teddyzetterlund.com/content/good-reads/index.md

 ## Design & Problem-Solving

+* Don't Make Me Think, by Steve Krug
 * Learning to Build, by Bob Moesta
 * Making Things Work, by Yaneer Bar-Yam
+* Microinteractions, by Dan Saffer
 * Notes on the Synthesis of Form, by Christopher Alexander
 * Problem Solving 101, by Ken Watanabe
+* Rocket Surgery Made Easy, by Steve Krug
 * Six Thinking Hats, by Edward de Bono
+* Talking to Humans, by Giff Constable
+* Testing with Humans, by Giff Constable
 * The Art of Problem Solving, by Russel L. Ackoff
 * The Design of Everyday Things, by Don Norman
+* The Laws of Simplicity, by John Maeda
 * The Toyota Kata Practice Guide, by Mike Rother
 * Toyota Kata, by Mike Rother